 Average Salary: $93,788

-Another of the highest paying nursing jobs that merge skills in business and healthcare is that of an operating room manager.
+Another of the highest-paying nursing careers that merge skills in business and healthcare is that of an operating room manager.
 Not to be confused with a surgical services director, an operating room manager plays more of a hands-on role in the nursing field.
 That is, the OR manager is responsible for the organization and efficiency of the operating room itself (including its staff and equipment) rather than the surgical department as a whole.
 Specific duties may include establishing patient care standards, supervising surgical teams, and training new staff members.